How to immigrate to the UK

 The exception is entry clearance applications as a Skilled Worker in one of the listed professions, mostly related to health and medical professionals, social workers, teaching professionals, care workers and childminders.

 Criminal record certificates are not required in visa extension applications.

-Where criminal record certificates are not required, general grounds for refusal include criminality grounds.
+Even if criminal record certificates are not required, the application can still be refused under the general grounds for refusal on the grounds of criminality.
 These are different depending on the type of visa.